Rosuav/MustardMine/README.md

 * Blank lines in checklist become separators?
 * Make an easy way to do a "temporary adjustment" where you don't save your main setup, but can apply this start-of-stream change.
+* Have a way to delete timers that isn't "restore from a trimmed backup"!!

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.